jankeromnes/Gaudi-In-a-Day/README.md

 Other features that are to note is the user can get in touch easily by navigation to the social links.

-* As a user I want
+* As a user I want to find out more about Antoni Gaudi

 * As a user I want to find this information easily without many clicks